 Regions: The Caribbean, the Bahamas and the British Virgin Islands,

 Sunny, lush and tropical, this beautiful region is the ultimate ocean-lovers’ playground.
-It is warm all-year-round, but seasonal hurricanes are an essential factor to keep in mind when planning the dates and sailing locations for your Caribbean cruise.
+It is warm all-year-round, but seasonal hurricanes are an essential factor to keep in mind when planning the dates and sailing destinations for your Caribbean cruise.

 In the Caribbean, tropical storms are most prevalent between July and November.
-The islands of the southernmost Caribbean; which include Aruba, Barbados, Grenada and Trinidad and Tobago, are rarely hit by hurricanes, which make them very popular sailing locations.
+The islands of the southernmost Caribbean; which include Aruba, Barbados, Grenada and Trinidad and Tobago, are rarely hit by hurricanes, which make them very popular sailing destinations.

 The Caribbean sailing season runs from end November until beginning June.